mazzutti/FaciesGAN/README.md

 * ✅ **Performance Profiling**: Added `--use-profiler` flag with backend-specific profiling support: Chrome traces for CUDA/CPU, OS Signpost traces for MPS with automatic Xcode Instruments integration.

+- ✅ **Well-conditioning parameter**: Added `--well-loss-penalty` (float, default 10.0) to control the multiplier applied to well-conditioning loss terms during training.
+Set this flag to adjust how strongly generated facies honor well constraints.

+**Implementation notes & small tips**
+- `models/torch/` now contains the PyTorch-specific implementations; `models/base.py`
+    contains the framework-agnostic orchestration and abstract hooks.
+- `load_amp` support for scale amplitude files was added to `models/base.py` so pyramid amplitude files (`*.pt`) are loaded automatically during resume.
+- Weight initialization: you can initialize model weights on CPU and then call `model.to(device)`.
+This reduces unnecessary GPU memory use during init.
+If a specific init requires device tensors, create them on the target device.

 ### Breaking Changes
 * `generate.py` renamed to `gen_facies.py`